ColTapp/ColTapp.github.io/options.md

   <figcaption> Visualization on main panel image </figcaption>
 </figure>
 The "Redefine lighting correction area" button allows a user to chose a new subset of the image as input to the [lighting correction algorithm](https://coltapp.github.io/detect.html).
 ### Reference growth data
+When extracted a automatically from an analyzed control experiment, the [reference appearance time](https://coltapp.github.io/refparam.html) of that experiment is averaged, using the mean by default.
+Yet, users concerned by the presence of outliers in the growth control experiment may chose to use the median (or any user-defined quantile) via this tab.

 ### Save options